cecilsr/ising-model-monte-carlo/README.md

 - `src/` – C++ implementation of the Ising model and Monte Carlo solver
 - `include/` – header files
-- `python/` – Python scripts for post-processing and visualization
+- `python/` – Python scripts for analysis and visualization
-- `results/` – simulation output files (not tracked in Git)

 ## Build and run